eyuele/Bank_Management_System/README.md

 - ❌ No use of `cin.fail()` for input type checking
 - ❌ No `file handling` or saving data after exit
 - ❌ No use of `STL` (e.g., vectors, maps)
-- ❌ No classes or OOP
-- ❌ Not designed for security (no password check per account)

 ---